jerpint/bigearthnet/README.md

 # BigEarthNet 🌎

 Welcome to the [bigearthnet](https://bigearth.net/) classification repo!
-This project was built as an example project built using modern tools for applied deep leaerning in the context of an [applied deep learning course](https://catalogue.ivado.umontreal.ca/Web/MyCatalog/ViewP?id=bfBsk1MpdKCuFXDwCrvZMw%3d%3d&pid=DwpGfXsYFQ5dNLAWEt9mWQ%3d%3d&mc_cid=c7c86767f2&mc_eid=3258909e75)
+This project was built in the context of an [applied deep learning workshop in computer vision.](https://catalogue.ivado.umontreal.ca/Web/MyCatalog/ViewP?id=bfBsk1MpdKCuFXDwCrvZMw%3d%3d&pid=DwpGfXsYFQ5dNLAWEt9mWQ%3d%3d&mc_cid=c7c86767f2&mc_eid=3258909e75)
+This repo showcases modern tools and libraries for applied deep learning.
+Accompanying slides and explanations can be found [here](https://docs.google.com/presentation/d/1uIAV55ZLbQafmiDmHCMeWZPEdmzWzWIm8pTKE5Z2YUw/edit?usp=sharing).

 Here are a few of the features baked-in to this repo:

-* Pytorch-Lightning: Implements all the training loops and boilerplate code
+* [Pytorch-Lightning](https://www.pytorchlightning.ai/): Implements all the training loops and boilerplate code
-* [Hydra](hydra.cc): Easily manage and configure experiment parameters
+* [Hydra](https://hydra.cc/): Easily manage and configure experiment parameters
 * [TIMM](https://github.com/rwightman/pytorch-image-models): A model zoo of SOTA pre-trained classification models
-* [Tensorboard](https://www.tensorflow.org/tensorboard): To track experiment progress
+* [Tensorboard](https://www.tensorflow.org/tensorboard): Logger used to track experiment progress
-* [Deep Lake / Activeloop Hub](https://github.com/activeloopai/deeplake): An efficient dataset generator.
+* [Deep Lake / Activeloop Hub](https://github.com/activeloopai/deeplake): An efficient dataset/dataloader manager (think HDF5 but deep-learning centric).

+The focus of this repository is centered around model training and evaluation.
+Deployment is not considered in this project.

 # Getting Started